coredns/corefile-migration/README.md

 `Default(k8sVersion, corefileStr string) bool`

-Default returns true if the Corefile is the default for a given version of Kubernetes.
+Default is a Kubernetes specific function that returns true if the Corefile is the default for a given version of Kubernetes.
 Or, if k8sVersion is empty, Default returns true if the Corefile is the default for any version of Kubernetes.